tiandavis/tiandavis.com/developer/index.md

 <img src="/images/git-for-tortoise-svn-developers.png"/>

 I know how hard it is to build the right team with the right people.
-I took some time to review your core work and I believe I'm the guy for the job.
+I took some time to review your core products and I believe I'm the right guy for the job.

 <br>